Cold Rolled Sheet

 Applications Using Cold Rolled Steel Sheet

 Cold rolled steel sheet is used for engineered products that require tight tolerances and coated surfaces.
+Parts that require crimping, bending, swaging and other types of cold forming are typically cold rolled.
 These include:

 - Appliances, including stoves, ovens, refrigerators, washers, dryers and small appliances